rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 **Retail Expansion:**
 - "A major electronics retailer used our insights to identify 3 new markets, resulting in 40% higher first-year sales than their average new store"

+**Consumer Trend Prediction:**
+- "A skincare brand used our trend analysis to launch a clean beauty line 6 months ahead of competitors, capturing 35% market share in the first year"

 **Supply Chain Optimization:**
 - "A logistics company optimized their distribution network based on our demand patterns, reducing delivery times by 25%"

+**Product Development:**
+- "A fashion retailer used our seasonal forecasting to optimize inventory, reducing overstock by 30% while increasing sales by 20%"

 **Market Entry Strategy:**
 - "A startup used our competitive analysis to enter markets with 60% less competition, achieving profitability 8 months faster"